Susan Hayward: Peak

 MGM hired Hayward to play the alcoholic showgirl/actress Lillian Roth in I'll Cry Tomorrow (1955), based on Roth's best-selling autobiography of the same title, for which she received a Cannes award.
 It was a major financial success.

 Although Hayward never truly became known as a singer—she disliked her own singing–she portrayed singers in several films.
 However, in I'll Cry Tomorrow—whose vocals were once widely attributed to professional ghost singer Marni Nixon—Hayward sang the vocals undubbed and appears on the soundtrack.
-Hayward performed in the musical biography of singer Jane Froman in the 1952 film, With a Song in My Heart, a role which won her the Golden Globe for Best Actress Actress In A Leading Role – Musical Or Comedy.
+Hayward performed in the musical biography of singer Jane Froman in the 1952 film, With a Song in My Heart, a role which won her the Golden Globe for Best Actress In A Leading Role – Musical Or Comedy.
 Jane Froman's voice was recorded and used for the film as Hayward acted out the songs.

 In 1956, she was cast by Howard Hughes to play Bortai in the historical epic The Conqueror, as John Wayne's leading lady.
 It was critically deprecated but a commercial success.
 She did a comedy with Kirk Douglas, Top Secret Affair (1956) which flopped.

 Hayward's last film with Wanger, I Want to Live!
 (1958), in which she played death row inmate Barbara Graham, was a critical and commercial success and won Hayward the Academy Award for Best Actress for her portrayal.
-Many movie pundits have referred to her performance in I Want To Live as the greatest Hollywood acting performance ever, of any actress, of all time.
+Many movie pundits have referred to her performance in I Want to Live! as the greatest Hollywood acting performance by any actress at any time.
 Bosley Crowther of The New York Times wrote that her performance was "so vivid and so shattering ...
 Anyone who could sit through this ordeal without shivering and shuddering is made of stone."
 Hayward received 37% of the film's net profits.

 Decline as star

-Hayward made Thunder in the Sun (1959) with Jeff Chandler, a mediocre wagon train picture about French Basque pioneers, which was a modest success financially, and then Woman Obsessed (1959) at Fox.
+Hayward made Thunder in the Sun (1959) with Jeff Chandler, a wagon train picture about French Basque pioneers, which was a modest success financially, and then Woman Obsessed (1959) at Fox.

 In 1961, Hayward starred as a shrewd working girl who becomes the wife of the state's next governor (Dean Martin) and ultimately takes over the office herself in Ada.
 The same year, she played Rae Smith in Ross Hunter's lavish remake of Back Street, which also starred John Gavin and Vera Miles.
 Neither film was particularly successful; nor were I Thank a Fool (1962) at MGM, Stolen Hours (1963), and Where Love Has Gone (1964), which co-starred Bette Davis.